-My current charge for a wedding/partnership ceremony is £600.
-I ask for a non-refundable deposit of £200 on appointment to secure the booking, with the balance being payable 30 days before the ceremony or on completion of the ceremony script (whichever happens first).
+My current charge for a wedding/partnership ceremony is £650.
+I ask for a non-refundable booking fee of £200 on appointment, with the balance being payable 30 days before the ceremony or on completion of the ceremony script (whichever happens first).

 My fee includes travel within an hour’s drive of my home.

 - An initial meeting where we can get to know each other and start planning.

 - Advice on the structure, choreography and content of your ceremony (including advice on readings, music, vows and any symbolic acts).

 - Drafting, and eventually finalising, your ceremony script.

 I would be delighted to discuss working further afield, including overseas, for expenses at cost.
 If I am staying away from home for longer than a day, there will be an additional fee and I can provide an estimate for you before you agree to take me on.

 Humanists have no belief in any gods, deities or the supernatural.
 They believe this is the one life they have and they want to lead it ethically, without reference to religious scripture or worrying about stuff like heaven and hell, punishment or reward.
 Humanists rely instead on scientific evidence and appreciation of the world around them, along with respect for the achievements of all humans.